sebastienrousseau/generator-avionic/README.md

 |:---:|:---:
 [Sebastien Rousseau](https://github.com/sebastienrousseau) | [David Tuplin](https://github.com/tuplind)

+Credit also to [Thomas Maximini](http://thomasmaximini.com) for the work and inspiration surrounding the [generator-ionic-gulp](https://github.com/tmaximini/generator-ionic-gulp).

 ### How to become a contributor?

 * Please fill out either the individual or corporate [Contributor License Agreement (CLA)](CONTRIBUTING.md)